 If you want a structured way to improve your handwriting, I made a free worksheet for you!
 It’s three pages long and focuses on cursive writing — you can download it by clicking here.
 Basically, the worksheet takes you through drills, capital and lowercase letters, words, and sentences.

-Just like anything else, you can improve your handwriting with use.
+Just like anything else, you will improve your handwriting with use.
 The more you write using good habits and implementing styles that appeal to you, the better your handwriting will get.

 You can get practice through a number of ways — for example, you might send someone a hand-written letter in place of an email or text.
 If you have the time and interest, you can start writing in a journal every night.
 Entries don’t have to be long; they can be short accounts of how your day went!